 Learning in your car takes away the excuse that you don’t have time and makes it painless.
 The car, of course, is not the only place you can rapidly gain knowledge.
-Books, DVDs, webinars, seminars, and teleconferences can all quickly add to your knowledge base.
+Books, videos, webinars, seminars, and teleconferences can all quickly add to your knowledge base.
 Focus first on the areas that you know will provide the largest payoff and continue from there.

 You must commit a portion of your personal income, 3–5%, and a portion of your week to your own personal growth.
 If you are not growing, you are shrinking and if you are shrinking you are dying.

 The more you know, the more you grow.

 For more great sales, marketing and business growth advice read or listen to